SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/affordable.md

 icon: fa-warehouse
 ---

 Edge-to-cloud doesn't have to be a difficult journey.
-NuvlaBox comes pre-configured, making it simple to use, yet with all the convenience of the cloud.
-A perfect first step for your cloud transformation.
+The NuvlaBox software is simple to install and even industrialise.
+A perfect first step into edge computing transformation.
 With the NuvlaBox, you get an affordable entry point into edge-to-cloud, with a human sized team available to accompany you.